dhyanakaruna/Task-Management-System/README.md

    ```

 ### Step 5: Using the Application

 1. **Log In**:
-   - Enter the username and password.
+   - Enter the registered username and password.
+   - Upon successful login, you will receive a JWT token.

 3. **View Profile**:
-   - After logging in, you can access the profile page to view your username and the task details.
+   - After logging in, you can access the profile page to view your username.

 ## Troubleshooting
 - **CORS Issues**: Ensure that CORS is properly configured in the backend to allow requests from your frontend.
 - **Environment Variables**: Make sure the `.env` file is correctly set up and that you restart the server after making changes to it.